harumhl/hpj-tracker-ui/README.md

 Adding --outputHashing=all flag makes the browser to retrieve the newer website instead of cached one after "firebase deploy".

+"firebase use --add" adds a new environment.
+Now my current setup has 'default' and 'staging'.

-=> "node --max-old-space-size=2048 node_modules/@angular/cli/bin/ng build --outputHashing=all && firebase deploy"
+=> "node --max-old-space-size=2048 node_modules/@angular/cli/bin/ng build --outputHashing=all && firebase deploy -P
+ default"

 2. Installation process
 3. Software dependencies